-- Students who are graduating with an AAS General Business Administration program must also attend a GBA review session by the Business Division and then take a GBA exit exam through the Vol State Testing Center.
+- Students who are graduating with an AAS Business program must also attend a Business Exit Exam review session given by the Business & Technology Division and then take the Business Exit Exam through the Vol State Testing Center.

-- Students who are graduating with a Paralegal Studies degree must participate in a review by the Business Division and then take the Paralegal exit exam through the Vol State Testing Center.
+- Students who are graduating with a Paralegal credential must participate in a review given by the Social Science and Education Division and then take the Paralegal exit exam through the Vol State Testing Center.

 For Associate of Science in Teaching majors:

-- Attainment of a 2.75 cumulative grade point average
+- Attainment of a 2.75 cumulative VSCC grade point average

 - Successful completion of PRAXIS I or ACT Composite score of 22 or higher